-Note: This is the grade 9 Engineering course .
+Note: For students entering grade 9.

 Communications Technology: TGJ2O

 This course introduces students to communications technology from a media perspective.
 Students will work in the areas of print and graphic communications, radio and audio production, interactive new media and animation.
 Student projects may include computer based activities such as creating videos, editing photos, working with audio, cartooning, developing animations, and designing web pages.
 Students will also develop an awareness of environmental and societal issues related to communications technology, and will explore secondary and post-secondary education and training pathways and career opportunities in the various communications technology fields.